projectcalico/calico/master/networking/bgp.md

 ```
 #### Configure a node to act as a route reflector

 {{site.prodname}} nodes can be configured to act as route reflectors.
-To do this, you must provide each node you want to act as a route reflector with a cluster ID - typically an unused IPv4 address.
+To do this, each node that you want to act as a route reflector must have a cluster ID - typically an unused IPv4 address.

 To configure a node to be a route reflector with cluster ID 244.0.0.1, run the following command.